EDUCBA

 Example 2

 As we can see, the entire data has been clubbed into one column (A).
-But here, we see that the format of the data is a bit different.
-We can make out that the first column (as it should be) is “Name” and the next column is “Sales”.
+But here, we see that the data format is a bit different.
+We can make out that the first column (as it should be) is “Name,” and the next column is “Sales”.
 “Name” has a length of 4, and “Sales” has a length of 5.
 Interestingly, all the names in the rows below also have a length of 4, and all the sales numbers have a length of 5.
-In this case, we can split the data from one column to multiple columns using “Fixed Width” since we do not have any delimiters here.
+We can split the data from one column to multiple columns using “Fixed Width” since we do not have any delimiters here.

 Step 1 – Select the column where we have the clubbed data.